mirkin/pi-word-clock/docs/new_pi_setup.md

 Scrolling
-zz current linee to middle of screen zt top zb bottom ctrl-e ctrl-y step up/down a line ctrl-d ctrl-u 1/2 page ctrl-b ctrl-f page
+zz current line to middle of screen COOL zt top zb bottom ctrl-e ctrl-y step up/down a line ctrl-d ctrl-u 1/2 page ctrl-b ctrl-f page ctrl-o switches from insert to normal temporarlily while you do one of these commands.

 Buffers
 :ls list